lazar-kostic/clutter-cutter/README.md

 ClutterCutter supports the following command-line arguments:

 - `--d` or `--directory`: Specifies the path to the directory to be organized.
 If the path includes empty characters, it should be wrapped in quotes, e.g. "C:\Downloads\Test Folder".
+- `--r` or `--recursive`: Enables recursive mode (files in each subdirectory will also be organized)
 - `--c` or `--config`: Specifies the path to the configuration file.
 By default, the value is `config.json`.
 - `--m` or `--mode`: Specifies the organizing mode.
 Options are:
   - `size`: Organize files by size.